ABDESSAMED-tech/kick_detection/README.md

 ## 2. Get Summary of Dataset
 This page allows you to view a summary of the loaded dataset, including statistical measures, data distribution, and other relevant information.

-## 3. Application of Algorithm Approach: Variate Thresholds
+## 3. Application of Algorithm Approach
-Explore the impact of different thresholds on kick detection and prediction.
+Explore the impact of different thresholds on kick detection .
 Adjust the thresholds to observe how they affect the algorithm's performance.

-## 4. The Application of LSTM, SVM, and Random Forest: Variate Hyperparameters and Save the Models
+## 4. The Application of LSTM, SVM, and Random Forest
 This page focuses on training and evaluating machine learning models, specifically Long Short-Term Memory (LSTM), Support Vector Machines (SVM), and Random Forest.
 Experiment with different hyperparameters to improve model performance and save the trained models for future use.

-## 5. Visualize the Dataset: Scatter, Subplot, Correlation Matrix
+## 5. Visualize the Dataset
-Visualize the dataset through scatter plots, subplots, and correlation matrices.
-Gain insights into the relationships between variables and identify patterns within the data.
+Visualize the dataset through scatter plots, subplots, and correlation matrices ,ect..., Gain insights into the relationships between variables and identify patterns within the data.

 ## 6. Use Saved Models for Prediction or Detection
 Utilize the previously saved machine learning models to make predictions or detect kicks in real-time data.
 Provide new data inputs and observe the model's output for detection or prediction purposes.